-I feel well informed about how workers should be best protected from
+I feel well informed about how workers should be best protected from hazards on the job

 The most common way that toxins enter the body is through

-A. Skin Contact or absorption
+Skin contact or absorption

-B. Eye Contact or eye absorption
+Eye contact or eye absorption

-- Administrative, engineering and work practice controls are all used to limit lead exposure.
+Administrative, engineering and work practice controls are all used to limit lead exposure.
 If all these controls are used and the workers' exposure to lead is still above the permissible exposure limit (PEL), then respirators MUST be used in order to protect the worker's health

 I Don't Know

 Training impact assessments.
 Training impact evaluations are typically conducted three to six months after the training and could be conducted by written/electronic surveys or by focus groups.
-Measures include the level of worker involvement on safety committees, increases in the number of formal complaints filed, or increases in sharing safety and health information with coworkers who did not participant in training.
+Measures include the level of worker involvement on safety committees, increases in the number of formal complaints filed, or increases in sharing safety and health information with co-workers who did not participant in training.

 Examples of questions to ask in order to assess the impact of your training include:

-- Since the training, which of the following have you done that you did not do before your training?
+Since the training, which of the following have you done that you did not do before your training?

 I pay more attention to the materials I am working with (transporting, loading, or unloading)

 I make sure I have shipping papers, and have read them

 I ask for material safety data sheets

 I look at the placards associated with the materials I am handling

 I speak up if I think there is a safety and health issue

 I work with hazardous materials with more caution and awareness

-I have not done anything different yet
+I have not done anything differently yet

 What have you been able to do since returning from training to share new safety and health knowledge with other workers?

 Write in my company/union newspaper

 Talk in safety and health/union meetings

 Talk informally on the job

-D. Work with the company/union to communicate safety and health priorities to management
+Work with the company/union to communicate safety and health priorities to management

-E. Train other workers
+Train other workers

-F. Work on a safety and committee
+Work on a safety and health committee

-- Since you attended this particular training program, have you tried to make improvements in health or safety or participated in other health and safety-related activities in your workplace or in a workplace where you represent members?
+Since you attended this particular training program, have you tried to make improvements in health or safety or participated in other health and safety-related activities in your workplace or in a workplace where you represent members?

 If you answered "Yes": go on to question #3 and answer questions #3 – #9.

-If you answered "No": what was/were the reason(s) you were not able to be active in health or safety issues with your union since attending this training program (please check all reasons that apply):
+If you answered "No": what was/were the reason(s) you were not able to be active in health or safety issues with your union since attending this training program (please check all reasons that apply:

 Overall Program Evaluation